rahmangunawans/Gajelas/replit.md

 - ✓ Replaced all print statements with proper structured logging
 - ✓ Added comprehensive debug capabilities with log files and console output
 - ✓ Created centralized logger utility for better debugging and monitoring
+- ✓ Cleaned up project by removing temporary test files and debug versions
+- ✓ Restored to clean production-ready state with only necessary files

 **Project preference:** Keep as Flet mobile application, not Flask web application.